 Every Summer, we return to Central New York, and every Summer, there is yet another house we see that burned down over the winter due to a wood stove fire.
 Because of the prevalence of these fires, many people have opted for the outdoor wood furnace pictured above.

-But such furnaces cost thousands of dollars and even more money to install.
+But such furnaces cost thousands of dollars (even over $10,000!) and even more money to install.
 Trenches need to be dug and piping run to the house.
 It is not a cheap project.
-For the $5000 to $7000 involved, you can pay a lot of utility bills.
+For the $5,000 to $15,000 involved, you can pay a lot of utility bills.

 And the cost of wood is not really "free" - even if you cut down your own.
 Owning a chainsaw, a truck or trailer, and log splitting equipment is necessary.
 And your time is worth something.
 Hours spent cutting wood is hours spent away from other activities that could be more profitable.
 Cutting wood is only worthwhile if your time is worthless.